Power BI: exclude the filter selection from the calculation

 var result=CALCULATE(COUNT('table1'[argument1]),KEEPFILTERS(EXCEPT(ALL('table1'[argument2]),ALLSELECTED('table2'[argument1])))) return IF(ISFILTERED('table2'[argument1]),result,COUNT('table1'[argument1]))

-Now that I have everything set, I will create a slicer with the new table and those 3 visuals (1 without and 2 with the measure):
+Now that I have everything set, for option 1, I will create a slicer with the new table and those 3 visuals (1 without and 2 with the measure):

 If I select “cx”: